jessecambon/jessecambon.github.io/_posts/2020-07-15-tidygeocoder-1-0-0.md

 <br>

 If you find any issues with the package or have ideas on how to improve it, feel free to [file an issue on Github](https://github.com/jessecambon/tidygeocoder/issues).
-For reference, the RMarkdown file that generated this blog post can be found [here](https://github.com/jessecambon/jessecambon.github.io/tree/master/_posts/2020-07-15-tidygeocoder-1-0-0.Rmd).
+For reference, the R Markdown file that generated this blog post can be found [here](https://github.com/jessecambon/jessecambon.github.io/tree/main/_posts/2020-07-15-tidygeocoder-1-0-0.Rmd).